 Kazakhstan and ADB

-ADB operations in Kazakhstan support sustainable post-pandemic recovery, help reduce inequalities and dependence on commodity exports, improve connectivity, and address vulnerabilities to climate change.
+ADB operations in Kazakhstan help bolster economic resilience, reduce inequalities and dependence on commodity exports, improve connectivity, strengthen governance, and address vulnerabilities to climate change.

-Current ADB operations in Kazakhstan support economic diversification, inclusive development, and sustainable growth.
+Current ADB operations in Kazakhstan focus on three strategic priorities— addressing the impacts of climate change and decarbonizing the economy, promoting inclusive economic growth, and strengthening governance.
 ADB is also supporting Kazakhstan’s active participation in the Central Asia Regional Economic Cooperation (CAREC) Program.

 ADB opened its Kazakhstan Resident Mission (KARM) in 1998.
-KARM has its head office in Nur-Sultan and one branch in Almaty.
-The Nur-Sultan office provides primary support for operations in the country and policy dialogue with the government.
+KARM has its head office in Astana and one branch in Almaty.
+The Astana office provides primary support for operations in the country and policy dialogue with the government.
 The Almaty branch hosts region-wide private sector operations and knowledge work.
 Both offices provide logistical support for ADB missions visiting Kazakhstan.

 KARM conducts country partnership strategy development, programming, portfolio, and knowledge management activities.
 It also coordinates ADB operations with other development partners and engages in dialogues with local stakeholders, including academic institutions, think-tanks, the civil society, and nongovernment organizations.